CosmosContracts/incident-response/5-April-22/upgrade.md

 *NOTE*: keeping your copy of the validator key on the same machine is NOT sufficient.
 At a bare minimum it should be backed up locally so you always have access to it.

 ### 3. Backup priv_validator_state.json
-In case this upgrade fails, it's worth backing up your `priv_validator_state.json` in case an alternative path must be taken.
+It's worth backing up your `priv_validator_state.json` in case this upgrade fails and an alternative path must be taken.
 ```sh
 cd ~
 cp ~/.juno/data/priv_validator_state.json .